Monika Hellwig: Career

 In 1963 Hellwig was sent to Rome, where she served as a research assistant to a Vatican official during the Second Vatican Council, one of the few women allowed unfettered access as an observer at Council sessions.
-Fourteen years after she took her vows, in order to pursue better her work, she requested a dispensation from her vows by the Holy See, which granted her this.
+Fourteen years after she took her vows, in order to better pursue her work, she requested a dispensation from her vows by the Holy See, which granted her this.
 Thereafter, in addition to lecturing at many universities, Hellwig taught for more than three decades at Georgetown University, including six years as the Landegger Distinguished Professor of Theology.

 Hellwig wrote many books, including Understanding Catholicism (1981), Jesus, the Compassion of God (1992), The Role of the Theologian in Today’s Church (1987), Public Dimensions of a Believer’s Life: Rediscovering the Cardinal Virtues (2005), and The Eucharist and the Hunger of the World (1976).
 In 1985, she delivered the inaugural Madeleva Lecture at St. Mary's College, in a series that highlights the work of women in theology.
 In 2000, she joined fifteen other Madeleva lecturers in signing The Madeleva Manifesto: A Message of Hope and Courage.
 While serving as President of the Catholic Theological Society of America, in 1986 she co-signed a controversial letter in support of Charles E. Curran, a Catholic priest and professor at the Catholic University of America, who "had been stripped of his authority to teach in Catholic universities because of his dissent from the church's teachings on such issues as contraception and homosexuality."
 In 1996 she became president and executive director of the Association of Catholic Colleges and Universities, retaining the position until a few months before her death.
 She was also a senior research fellow at Georgetown's Woodstock Theological Center at the time of her death.
 Dolores Leckey, the 1991 Madeleva Lecturer, was a senior research fellow at the Woodstock Theological Center at the same time.
-Leckey (with Kathleen Dolphin) would go on to publish Monika K. Hellwig: the people's theologian in 2010.
+Leckey (with Kathleen Dolphin) would go on to publish Monika K. Hellwig: The People's Theologian in 2010.

-Honors & Legacy
+Honors and legacy

 She received 32 honorary degrees, including those from University of Portland (2000) and Lewis University (2002).
-In 1984, the Catholic Theological Society of America awarded her its John Courtney Murray Award, given for "for a lifetime of distinguished theological achievement."
+In 1984, the Catholic Theological Society of America awarded her its John Courtney Murray Award, given "for a lifetime of distinguished theological achievement."
 She also received the Theodore M. Hesburgh, C.S.C., Award from the Association of Catholic Colleges and Universities (ACCU) in 1994.
 The ACCU established the Monika K. Hellwig Award for Outstanding Contributions to Catholic Intellectual Life in her honor.
 The College Theology Society bestows the Monika Hellwig Award for Excellence in Teaching in her honor.